Vikaspogu/blog/content/about.md

 ## About Me

 Hello!
 My name is Vikas Pogu.
-I’m a Senior App Dev Consultant at Red Hat.
+I’m a Senior Application Development Consultant at Red Hat.

 ## My Background